 Unilu (Philadelphia) News: On Saturday, September 27, Pr.
 Jay Wiesner was installed as the 5th pastor of University Lutheran Church of the Incarnation in Philadelphia.
 Pr.
 Wiesner is rostered with Extraordinary Lutheran Ministries and previously served Bethany Lutheran Church in Minneapolis.
 The Rev. Louise Johnson, Director of Admissions at the Lutheran Theological Seminary at Philadelphia (LTSP) preached.
 Bruce McCullough, Unilu's Head Verger, informs us that 113 people attended the installation.
 The chief sommelier was unable to say how many glasses of champagne were consumed at the festive reception following the service.

 After LGBTQ: On September 24, Sierra Pacific Synod Bishop Mark Holmerud delivered the keynote speech ("Beyond Bureaucracies and Ivory Towers") at the Pacific Lutheran Theological Seminary (PLTS) Founder's Day festivities.
 Pr.
-Robert Goldstein of St. Francis (SF) reports: Extravagance (Luxuria): Who says Lutherans don't know about Luxury?
-When you want to indulge yourself, nothing else says extravagance as boldly as the Official LutheranConfessions.com BASEBALL CAP!
+Robert Goldstein of St. Francis (SF) reports: Sloth Never Looked So Good: If you're going to do nothing, you might as well do it in style.
+Tell the world you aren't afraid to sin boldy by slipping into the Official LutheranConfessions.com T-SHIRT!
 Be the Life of the Party:

 [T]he Sierra Pacific Synod’s new Bishop, Mark Holmerud called on the synod pastors and lay leaders to move on the LGBTQ issue to full acceptance and welcome of such pastors and laity and to address other justice situations that also call for prohetic leadership.